yracine/device-type.myneurio/README.md

 You can click on any new My Neurio object created and see its populated attributes.

-# 7) (Optional) Under the ST mobile app,execute MyNeurioAppliancesMgr to create the Neurio Appliances
+# 7) (Optional)Under the new Samsung connect app, execute  MyNeurioAppliancesMgr  (under + in the upper right corner/Smartapp) to create the Neurio Appliances

-If you want to create also some Neurio Appliances under ST, execute MyNeurioAppliancesMgr under Marketspace/Smartapps/MyApps.

 You just need to authenticate to Neurio Portal,  press 'Next' till the last page where your appliances are selected.
 Then, you press 'Done' to confirm the creation.
 In some instances, due to ST timeouts, you may want to press 'done' multiple